 Your employer’s responsibilities to you at work will depend on the nature of the business and the job you are doing.
 However whatever your job is, the law states that you should always be provided with safe and suitable work equipment, given proper training and competent properly trained colleagues who do not put you at risk.

+We recommend that you get in touch with us today to find out whether you have a potential case.
+We can also advise you on your next steps and how to pursue a case, should the situation arise, as well as how much compensation you could potentially claim.
 To get a quick estimation on the amount of compensation you could be entitled to, you might find it helpful to try our compensation calculator.

-Our personal injury claims team comprises a wide variety of sympathetic and caring personal injury lawyers who will be proud to fight on your behalf and are dedicated to ensuring you receive the best possible result for your claim as quickly as possible.
+Our London based team of personal injury solicitors specialise in workplace personal injury cases, who will be proud to fight on your behalf and are dedicated to ensuring you receive the best possible result for your claim as quickly as possible.

-Our Specialist Accident at Work Solicitors are backed by nearly four decades of experience.
+Our Specialist Accident at Work Solicitors are backed by four decades of experience.
 Our legal practice and team of Personal Injury Solicitors have a strong track record of achieving the best possible results.
 For expert legal advice use our contact form or call us on 0808 250 6017 today.